Accidental Heroes (TV series)

-The series was filmed in 2017 and announced as part of their programming slate for that year, but wasn't screened.
+The series was filmed in 2017 and announced as part of its programming slate for that year, but wasn't screened.
 With holes in their schedule in 2020 due to the COVID-19 pandemic, the series premiered with a double episode on 9 April 2020.
 The series was placed on hiatus from 23 April, before returning on 13 June 2020.